- What Are Pedal Kayaks?

 The average speed for regular kayakers will be significantly lower.
 A regular kayak can go about 3 knots.

-Fishing in a Pedal Kayak helps you take advantage of the speed
+Pedal Kayak helps you take advantage of the speed

 This makes it perfect for not scaring away the fish you’re working hard to catch.
 You’ll also be drier.